 - Karen of Penny and Aggie is no lightweight, even post-makeover, but has "learned how to work it."
 Also subverted a bit in that the confidence is an act; she remembers her pre-makeover days and fears that people (especially her boyfriend) will "realize" she's not pretty.

-- Jamie from Girls with Slingshots, and to a lesser degree her sister Fiona, both of whom are also Big Fun and also blessed in the upstairs department.
-Candy, less busty and with a side of freckles, would also qualify if she weren't an abusive misandrist.
+- Jamie from Girls with Slingshots, and to a lesser degree her sister Fiona, both of whom are also Big Fun and buxom.
+Candy also finds success as a stripper and a dominatrix, despite her abusive personality.

 - Faye from Questionable Content appears to have put Sven Bianchi off skinnier women forever.

 - Art Evolution takes Marigold Farmer from the "skinny nerd" stereotype to the "chubby nerd" stereotype, at which point she falls into this category as well, protesting the whole way.
 Lampshaded with some regularity, such as when Faye lends her a swimsuit.